swiftkatana/WorkUClient-/README.md

 In order to access all that the application offers, you are required to grant the application access to your microphone and turn on notifications.

-For the best user experience, it is recommended to use a hand-held device.
+#### For the best user experience, it is recommended to use a hand-held device.
 The microphone proximity, along with the real-time notification alerts, will keep you fully engaged with your work environment.
+- Pay attention, if your using the apk on rtl languge phone the app will intantionaly force the user to reopen the app after first installation.
+It's ok, after that the app will work.
+## Here are some already existing users you canconnect with:

+##### Employer:
+Email: manager1@gmail.com
+Password: Manager1

+##### employees:
+Email: emp1@gmail.com
+Password: emp123

+Email: emp2@gmail.com
+Password: emp123

+Email: emp3@gmail.com
+Password: emp123

-#### Functions that are still in development:
+### Functions that are still in development:
 - viewing and sending payslips
+- viewing statistics
 - viewing shifts (please note that requesting and managing shifts is already up and running)